simeononsecurity/simeononsecurity.ch/content/articles/networking-basics-what-is-an-ip-address/index.en.md

 #### Address Space

 The most significant difference between IPv4 and IPv6 lies in their address space.
 IPv4 provides approximately 4.3 billion unique addresses, while IPv6 provides an astonishing 340 undecillion unique addresses (3.4×10^38).
-This vast address space allows for the seamless expansion of the internet and the connection of an ever-increasing number of devices.
+This vast address space allows for the smooth expansion of the internet and the connection of an ever-increasing number of devices.

 #### Address Format

 Another difference is the address format itself.
 IPv4 addresses use a decimal format with four sets of numbers, whereas IPv6 addresses use a hexadecimal format with eight sets of numbers.
-Additionally, IPv6 addresses may contain consecutive zeros, which can be compressed using the "::" notation.
+Also, IPv6 addresses may contain consecutive zeros, which can be compressed using the "::" notation.
 This compression simplifies the representation of IPv6 addresses and reduces their length.

 #### Address Configuration